tanmaniac/IntroToComputerVision/README.md

 I try to accelerate all of the assignments with CUDA, so you will need an Nvidia GPU along with CUDA toolkit installed.
 This repository is developed on:
 - Ubuntu 17.10 + CUDA 9.1; Intel Core i7 6800k + GeForce GTX 1080

+#### You will need:
-Follow [Nvidia's CUDA installation instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) to install CUDA.
+- CUDA: Follow [Nvidia's CUDA installation instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) to install.

-[Git LFS](https://git-lfs.github.com/) is also required to clone the images and lecture slides.
+- [Git LFS](https://git-lfs.github.com/) is required to clone the images and lecture slides.

 From here, there are two options: building in **Docker** or just building locally on a host machine.

-### Containerized Build in Docker
+### Containerized Build in Docker *(Recommended!)*
-This is the recommended approach to building this project since all of the dependencies are included in the Docker image.
+This is the suggested approach to building this project since all of the dependencies are included in the Docker image.

 - Install Docker-CE as described for your distribution on the [Docker docs](https://docs.docker.com/install/).
     - Follow the [Optional Linux post-installation](https://docs.docker.com/install/linux/linux-postinstall/) steps to run Docker without `sudo`.